-Lime trees that get dry soil too quickly can greatly benefit from applying 2 inches of compost and mulch on top of the soil, under the canopy.
-Keep these materials at least 3 inches from the tree’s trunk to prevent mold.
+Lime trees that quickly get dry soil also benefit by applying 2 inches of compost and 4-12 inches of mulch on top of the soil, under the tree’s canopy.
+When applying, keep these materials at least 3 inches from the tree’s trunk to prevent mold.

-This is because compost is amazing at improving the soil’s richness and water retention, while mulch dramatically reduces evaporation and protects the soil from the elements.
+This is because compost is amazing at improving the soil’s richness and water retention (source), while mulch dramatically reduces evaporation and protects the soil from the elements.

-However, if your lime tree’s soil is currently waterlogged, it will likely be getting root rot soon and possibly need a more urgent solution.
-You can tell if your tree is starting to get root rot by the stagnant water and a swampy smell (this is what happened to my potted Kaffir lime tree).
+However, if your lime tree’s soil is currently waterlogged, it may be getting root rot soon and will possibly need a more urgent solution.
+Generally, you can tell if your plant is starting to get root rot by stagnant water and a swampy smell (this is what happened to my potted Kaffir lime tree).

-In this case, both planted and potted lime trees will likely need to be transplanted with fresh soil to save them from root rot.
-While this might create more stress for the tree (more on this later), it’s usually necessary to save it.
+In the case of root rot, both planted and potted lime trees will need to be transplanted with fresh soil to save them.
+While transplant shock might create more stress for the tree (more on this later), it’s usually necessary to save it.

 Along with dropping leaves, over-watering can also cause lime trees to get yellow leaves.
-If you’d like more information about treating yellow leaves on lime trees, feel free to check out my recent post: How to Fix Yellow Leaves on Your Lime Tree.
+If your lime tree has yellow leaves, make sure to check out my other post: How to Fix Yellow Leaves on Your Lime Tree.

-Lime tree leaves can turn yellow or brown, or fall off if the tree has insufficient nutrients.
-Generally, lime trees do best with a fertilizer with twice the nitrogen to phosphorus and potassium, such as an NPK of 6-3-3.
-Alternatively, you can use quality compost every 1-2 months.
-A balanced soil pH is also important.
+If lime trees have insufficient nutrients, their leaves turn yellow or brown before dropping.
+Generally, lime trees do best with a fertilizer with double the nitrogen to phosphorus and potassium, such as an NPK of 6-3-3.

 Higher nitrogen leads to better and more foliage which helps the tree capture more sunlight.
 In turn, photosynthesis in the leaves creates sugars that help the fruit ripen.

 As a result, these soil organisms help the tree by gathering nutrients beyond the reach of its roots in exchange for sugars from the tree’s photosynthesis.
-They also connect related trees together through the soil, boosting the trees’ pest and disease resistance, as well as the soil’s water content.
+They also network nearby trees together through the soil, boosting the trees’ pest and disease resistance, as well as the soil’s water retention.

-But while nutrients are important, they’re not the entire story.
+While nutrients are essential, they’re not the entire story.

 Lime trees require a balanced soil pH to properly absorb the nutrients from the soil.
-Without a balanced soil pH, the nutrients will be inaccessible for the roots, and the tree will die after using its stored nutrients.
+Without a balanced soil pH, the nutrients will be inaccessible to the roots, and the tree will die after using up all of its stored nutrients.

 Soil that’s either too acidic or too alkaline will bind the nutrients in the soil.
 This is especially common in soils that have a high clay content.

-A good way to check for soil pH is by using pH strips or a pH meter.
+A good way to check for this is by using pH strips or a pH meter.
 To see which pH meter I use and recommend, you can visit my recommended tools page.

-If you find that your lime tree’s soil pH is too acidic (below 6.0), consider amending it with alkaline materials like biochar, charcoal, or wood ash.
+If you find that your lime tree’s soil pH is too acidic (below 6.0), consider amending it with alkaline materials like biochar, charcoal, and wood ash.

 To help prevent this, here are some tips that can help in either of the two extreme climates: